-It is indeed quiet expensive to do a guided speed boat trip, but I would not have done it differently, a boat trip out to the surrounding small islands is recommended!
+It is indeed quiet expensive to do a guided speed boat trip, but I would not have done it differently, a boat trip out to the surrounding small islands is highly recommended!

 Fiji has no large mammals and is actually reasonably boring in terms of wildlife in general, but the island has beautiful tropical forests with lush rural areas.
 There live relatively few people on Fiji despite the size of Fiji.
 The towns are located along the coast.

 Road conditions on Fiji are pretty bad.
-There is only one major road around the island, mainly between Nadi and the capital Suva.
+There is only one major road around the island, mainly between Nadi and the capital of Suva.
 Otherwise, the rest is gravel roads and you have to be very aware of large holes in the roads.
 If you wish to rent a car and drive around the island, a 4-wheel drive vehicle is preferable due to the road conditions and the many gravel roads.

 The locals look like or actually expect to be given money for the area you are visiting.
-We had to pay a ‘chief’ a modest sum to be allowed to walk on his land.
+We had to pay a ‘chief’ a modest sum to be allowed to walk into his land.
 You’ll mostly consider this is a tourist exploitation.

 The same situation will be effective if you visit small rural communities.
 Here is given a small amount as a thank you, to see their village.
 If you choose to visit one of the many small, often self-sufficient village communities you will then be offered Kava.
 Kava is a plant that is actually related to narcotic substances that are dissolved in water and is drink regularly by the locals.